deckhouse/virtualization/docs/USER_GUIDE.md

 #### How to tell whether a VM can be migrated

-The `type: Migratable` condition of a VM answers a single question: can this machine be moved by a live migration right now.
-It accounts both for the machine itself (disks, attached devices, CPU type) and for the state of the cluster — whether there is a node to move it to.
+The `type: Migratable` condition of a VM shows whether the VM can be moved by live migration.
+It accounts both for the VM itself (disks, attached devices, CPU type) and for the state of the cluster (whether there is a node to move it to).
+The `True` value answers whether the move is possible, not whether the VM would move at this very moment, so read the reason along with the value.

-An overview of every machine:
+An overview of all VMs:

 ```bash
 d8 k get vm -o wide